 We all tag ourselves as “something” - we are this or that, and we wear our badges concerning distinctions in one way or another.
 Quite often in a serious book-seeking crowd (a crowd not armed with bar code scanners – oh please!), we find that our various shields and class statuses drop off; sometimes even our personalities fade.
 We, as a crowd, become overtaken by human spirit.
 No political, sectarian or partisan or religious exclusiveness exists on the surface inside a public, well-stocked store of books where one is under the spell of the written word: stories or ideas opening to stage right or stage left or down the middle concerning dogmatics, doctrines, secularisms, religious ideas, pantheistic or scientific outlooks.
 In a real book store we become one group, one humanity.
 As one Bookseller I know says, everyone is on neutral ground.
 The idea of a Book Village is simple; the Village can also become neutral ground where inspiration can be found.

-We have the Public Library and two Bookshops open; there are also two private libraries, one housed at the Russell Kirk Center and another buried in The Annex on Main Street.
+We have the Public Library and two Bookshops; there are also two private libraries, one housed at the Russell Kirk Center and another buried in The Annex on Main Street.
 As with any worthwhile endeavor we need the blood of brave souls; we need daring hearts to risk public service, to open more shops as booksellers or other forms of cultural service.
 Empty buildings are available, so bring out the brave, bring out the books: initiate change.
 When we came to Mecosta in 1999, we were told the only business rules here are “no livestock in the Village Limits”.
-So, Chop Chop.
+So, in a literary sense - Chop Chop.